-Because data suggest that abnormal blood glucose levels during pregnancy are associated with a higher incidence of congenital abnormalities, many experts recommend that insulin be used during pregnancy to maintain blood glucose levels as close to normal as possible.
+Because recent information suggests that abnormal blood glucose levels during pregnancy are associated with a higher incidence of congenital abnormalities, many experts recommend that insulin be used during pregnancy to maintain blood glucose levels as close to normal as possible.

-Prolonged severe hypoglycemia (4-10 days) has been reported in neonates born to mothers who were receiving a sulfonylurea at the time of delivery.
+Prolonged severe hypoglycemia (4-10 days) has been reported in neonates born to mother who were receiving a sulphonylurea agents at the time of delivery.
 If glipizide GITS is used during pregnancy, it should be discontinued at least 1 month before the expected delivery date and other therapies instituted to maintain blood glucose levels as close to normal as possible.